Patrick5225/66DaysOfData/Round_3.md

 - Watched part 1 of an Excel video about 2 smart ways to use custom formatting instead of conditional formatting in Excel (https://www.youtube.com/watch?v=tGY70sdpaLc)

 - Read article on creating KPI visuals in Power BI (https://docs.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-kpi)

+---

+**Day 33 of #66DaysOfData (February 2, 2022):**

+- Watched part 2 of an Excel video about 2 more smart ways of using custom formatting instead of conditional formatting in Excel (https://www.youtube.com/watch?v=faPSXNkU1Y0&t=0s)